IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_functions_action.html.markdown

 * `id` - The ID of the new action.
 * `version` - Semantic version of the item.
-* `annotations` -  All annotations to describe the action, including those set by you or by the service.
+* `annotations` -  All annotations to describe the action, including those set by you or by IBM Cloud Functions.
-* `parameters` - All parameters passed to the action when the action is invoked, including those set by you or by the service.
+* `parameters` - All parameters passed to the action when the action is invoked, including those set by you or by IBM Cloud Functions.

 ## Import